At-Scale Data Movement,

 zx offers standard based TLS encryption with various ciphers available to fit your requirements.

 As long as there is an active Software Maintenance and Support Agreement in place, Zettar license holders are entitled to all software fixes and product enhancements as part of the base product (zx-File) license.
-Please note that from time to time, Zettar may introduce new products (e.g. zx-Object, zx-Single-Site-Mode, zx-Append-Streaming) that are integrated into zx and are available for purchases.
+Please note that from time to time, Zettar may introduce new products (e.g. zx-Object, zx-Single-Site-Mode, zx-Append-Streaming) that are integrated into zx and are available for purchase.
 Such new products must be activated via additional licenses and would not be included in the base product license entitlement.

 Zettar understands that your usage patterns and needs may change from time to time.
 So you can let your license expire if it’s of the annual subscription type.

 zx’s built-in WebUI About page, License tab will show you the respective license expiry date of what you have licensed.
 Also, if your license is of the annual subscription type, zx will stop working post the expiry dates.
 With perpetual licenses zx always works.
-But we encourage you to keep the Software Maintenance and Support Agreement renewed timely to keep your base software always current and benefit from our professional support.
+But we encourage you to keep the Software Maintenance and Support Agreement renewed promptly to keep your base software always current and benefit from our professional support.

-You can reinstate either the software license or the Software Maintenance and Support Agreement or both at any time after expiration by simply contact us via the online form or email.
+You can reinstate either the software license or the Software Maintenance and Support Agreement or both at any time after expiration by simply contacting us via the online form or email.
 Written requests are necessary for both sides’ records.

 We are afraid for what the software designed for, free download doesn’t make sense and is illogical.
 At-scale data movement demands foremost proper infrastructure preparation and readiness.
 It is never a software alone endeavor!
 Even you have the software, but your infrastructure is not conducive to what you desire to achieve, the software cannot magically make things happen.